awsdocs/aws-sdk-for-javascript-v3/doc_source/polly-examples.md

 ## Prerequisite tasks<a name="polly-example-synthesize-to-s3-prerequisites"></a>

 To set up and run this example, you must first complete these tasks:
-+ Set up a project environment to run Node TypeScript examples by following the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/s3/README.md)\.
++ Set up a project environment to run Node JavaScript examples by following the instructions on[ GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/s3/README.md)\.
-**Note**
-The AWS SDK for JavaScript \(V3\) is written in TypeScript, so for consistency these examples are presented in TypeScript\.
-TypeScript extends JavaScript, so with minor adjustments these examples can also be run in JavaScript\.
-For more information, see [this article](https://aws.amazon.com/blogs/developer/first-class-typescript-support-in-modular-aws-sdk-for-javascript/) in the AWS Developer Blog\.
 + Create a shared configurations file with your user credentials\.
 For more information about providing a shared credentials file, see [Loading credentials in Node\.js from the shared credentials file](loading-node-credentials-shared.md)\.
-+ Create resources for the example using the template [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/polly/general-examples/src/setup.yaml) to create a AWS CDK stack using either the [AWS Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or the [AWS Command Line](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.
++ Create resources for the example using the template [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/polly/general-examples/src/setup.yaml) to create a AWS CDK stack using either the [AWS Web Services Management Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.
 For instructions on how to modify the stack, or to delete the stack and its associated resources when you have finished the tutorial, see [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/resources/cdk/javascript_example_code_polly_aws_service)\.
 **Note**
 The stack name must be unique within an AWS Region and AWS account\.
 You can specify up to 128 characters, and numbers and hyphens are allowed\.